pyraxo/TextUs/docs/prd.md

 - The system shall support real-time chat with simulated customers
 - The system shall allow pausing and resuming practice sessions (when configured)
 - The system shall provide feedback on user performance after each session
+- The system shall allow trainers to provide structured feedback using rubrics after each session

 #### 3.1.4 Scenario Management